TheDusKnight/angular-movie-db/doc.md

-# @1292 We are not allow to use @media?????
+# @1292 We are not allow to use @media 2points penalty

-TODO: footer, search,
+TODO: footer, search & search style, ajust cast list, update detail page without refreshing, reconstruct all funtion from @media to observable